-This Committee on Nominations and Appointments shall also recruit two nominees for Faculty Senate President-Elect every year and two nominees for the campus representative to the University Faculty Council in the spring semester of every third year.
+This Committee on Nominations and Appointments shall also recruit two nominees for Faculty Senate President-Elect every year, two nominees for the campus representative to the University Faculty Council, two nominees to represent the Tennessee University Faculty Senates, and two nominees for the UTK Advisory Board, as needed in the spring semester of every year.

 G. Diversity and Inclusion Committee.
-Membership shall consist of eight faculty members.
-The committee chairperson is appointed by the Faculty Senate President.
-Three members will be committee liaisons appointed by the chairs of the Faculty Affairs Committee, the Teaching and Learning Council and the UT System Relations Committee.
-The other four members will be appointed by the Faculty Senate President and will reflect diverse campus constituencies.
+Membership shall consist of up to 10 faculty members.
+Three members will be committee liaisons appointed by the chairs of the Faculty Affairs Committee, the Teaching and Learning Council, and the UT System Relations Committee.
+The other remaining members will be appointed by the Faculty Senate President and will reflect diverse campus constituencies.